 Save while you can

 While you are young and have few expenses, save and invest whenever and whatever you can.
 This money has the most potential to grow and compound over time, especially in a retirement account.
+The best time to start investing and saving was yesterday, so there is always today to start.

 Fidelity

 In my opinion, Fidelity is hands down the best brokerage (a place where you buy and sell investments).
 Their app and website are easy to use and give you all the information you need to make informed decisions as well as quickly accomplishing what you want.
-Their customer support is amazing and will help you out with any questions you have about your account or Fidelity’s products (just not financial advice, because that’s a whole legal thing).
+Their customer support is amazing and will help you out with any questions you have about your account or Fidelity’s products (just not specific financial advice, because that’s a whole legal thing).

 General Tips